 Few things encapsulate Japanese culture more than sumo wrestling, and what could be more memorable than catching a sumo wrestling match during your trip?
 Official sumo tournaments, known as basho, take place in Japan six times a year.
 You can catch the final tournament of the year in Tokyo at the Ryogoku Sumo Hall at the end of September.
 Tickets for the tournaments go on sale a month in advance and can be purchased online at Viator.

 - WHERE & WHEN: Sumo tournaments are held at the Ryogoku Kokugikan National Sumo Arena in Sumida City, which is walkable from Ryogoku station on the Chūō-Sōbu line.
+The September tournament takes place between Sunday, September 14 and 28, 2025.

 4. Ultra Japan, Tokyo